jindrichmynarz/dissertation/parts/linking.md

 Blank nodes are local identifiers.
 No two blank nodes are the same.

-In addition, entity reconciliation can exploit both semantics (i.e. schema axioms) and statistics of data ([Hogan et al., 2012](#Hogan2012), p.
+In addition, linking can exploit both semantics (i.e. schema axioms) and statistics of data ([Hogan et al., 2012](#Hogan2012), p.
 78).
-Entity reconciliation yields links between URIs that are interpreted as coreferent, which can be materialized as additional data using the `owl:sameAs` property relating the coreferent URIs.
+It yields links between IRIs that are interpreted as co-referent, which can be materialized as additional data using the `owl:sameAs` property relating the co-referent IRIs.

-Linking mechanisms:

-* Construction of IRIs from shared identifiers
-* SPARQL 1.1 Update operations
-* Silk link discovery framework

-SPARQL updates were used when links required a join via key (typically more than one key).
-Silk was used when links cannot be established via exact matches.
-Fuzzy similarity
-string distance metrics of business entity identifiers (IČO)

-When legal entity identifiers are available, they may be misleading.
-For example, there are several public contracts each year that a contracting authority awards to itself.
+Three main linking tasks:
+1. Reconciliation with code lists
+2. Linking the Czech public procurement register to ARES

-Linking organizations from the Czech public procurement register to the Czech business register.
+  - Instead of deduplicating organizations in the Czech public procurement register we decided to link them to ARES as the reference dataset.

-Properties used:

-* Business entity identifier (IČO): syntactically invalid identifiers were used in string distance metrics to find typos
-* Postal codes
-* URLs
-* Legal names: stop-words (e.g., "Czech") were removed
-* Geo-coordinates

-* Reconcile code lists
-  * Map different wordings of award criteria to code list concepts Code lists provide a common reference points for data integration.
-Data integration attempts to reconcile values from source data with the reference concepts from code lists.
+3. Linking ARES to the Czech addresses dataset via geocoding

-#### Content-based addressing
+### Content-based addressing

 Simple keys: inverse functional properties (linking subjects, `owl:InverseFunctionalProperty`), functional properties (linking objects, `owl:FunctionalProperty`, only instances of `owl:ObjectProperty`)
 Compound keys: combination of properties
 Hashes: complete description (with a configuration minimum)

+Construction of IRIs from shared identifiers

+Even when legal entity identifiers are available, they may be misleading.
+For example, there are several public contracts each year that a contracting authority awards to itself.
+Many RNs in the data are syntactically invalid and cannot be automatically coerced to the correct syntax.

 A caution must be given in this step if schema axioms are unreliable or instance data is diverging from the schemas.
 In such case, it may be better to avoid inferring equivalence links using the described methods in order to avoid false results.